 Transiting to ghost kitchen business model

 There are several reasons why restaurants are adopting the virtual business model.
 The main reason is the promise of lower operational costs when compared to a conventional restaurant.
 These ghost kitchens do not serve walk-in traffic, which means they don't require much operating space.
-For example, the restaurant does not need front-line staff due to virtual kitchens' nature, which reduces labor costs.
+For example, the restaurant does not need front-line staff due to ghost kitchens' nature, which reduces labor costs.

-Apart from saving costs, virtual kitchens are more efficient than typical restaurants.
+Apart from saving costs, ghost kitchens are more efficient than typical restaurants.
 They only focus on cooking quality food without worrying about servicing and ambiance.
 This means there will be little complaints about customer service.
 These benefits are the driving factor facilitating a transition to the ghost kitchen business model.

 Are consumers ready?

 The recent data shows that consumers have embraced this model.
 Most consumers in the United States are likely to order food from a restaurant with no physical location.
-Even before the pandemic, restaurants were already adopting the virtual kitchen model.
+Even before the pandemic, restaurants were already adopting the ghost kitchen model.
 More people were already ordering foods from ghost kitchen food trucks as they embrace technology that comes with eCommerce.

 Between February and April, the number of restaurants employing online food delivery increased by 169%.
 The trend is projected to continue even when things return to normal.
 By 2030, the online food ordering industry is projected to expand immensely as retailers, and grocery stores hope onto the trend.
 Businesses are embracing the changes brought by technology as they seek to appeal to the millennial generation.